Willie Wilson (baseball): Chicago Cubs

-Wilson became a free agent again after the 1992 season, and he signed with the Chicago Cubs.
+Wilson became a free agent again after the 1992 season, and he signed a two-year contract with the Chicago Cubs on December 18, 1992.
 He started 1993 in a center field platoon with Dwight Smith, later splitting time with Sammy Sosa when the latter wasn't playing in right field.
-He batted .258, but managed just seven stolen bases—a career-low for a full season—and he began the 1994 season on the bench behind Tuffy Rhodes.
-After playing just 17 games that year, he was released on May 16, ending his major league career.
+He batted .258 with one home run and 11 RBI in 105 games, but managed just seven stolen bases—a career-low for a full season.
+Wilson began the 1994 season on the bench behind Tuffy Rhodes.
+After playing just 17 games that year and recording a .238 batting average, he was released on May 16, ending his major league career.

 Wilson retired with a .285 career batting average and 668 stolen bases, which ranks 12th all-time.
 For his career, Wilson hit 13 inside-the-park home runs, the most of any major league player playing after 1950.
 He topped a .300 batting average five times and also led the league in triples five times, being one of only four players to accomplish the feat.
 Wilson posted a .987 fielding percentage as an outfielder in the majors.